RaghavRoy145/sentiment-analysis-of-tweets-in-c/README.md

 # Sentiment Analysis of Tweets in C

-This C program gets tweets, processes the output and, in the future, performs basic sentiment analysis on it.
+This C program gets tweets, processes the output and performs basic sentiment analysis on it.

 ## Compiling